 Although the condition in not life threatening, it often progresses over time prompting patients to seek treatment for its symptoms.

 If your blepharospasm is impairing your vision, you may have trouble driving, reading, watching television or performing work duties.
 Though the condition is incurable and the cause is unknown, fortunately there are still treatment options to help alleviate symptoms.
 These include:

 Generally if you have already tried oral medications and injections without satisfactory results, eyelid surgery will be your final option.
 Known as myectomy surgery, this procedure can deliver effective results for reducing blepharospasm symptoms.

 At the Morgenstern Center for Orbital and Facial Plastic Surgery, our accredited plastic surgeons provide unparalleled care for patients undergoing eyelid surgery for medical reasons.
-With years of experience performing a range of corrective and reconstructive eye surgeries, we know how to help you get the best results with safest and most cutting edge procedures available.
+With years of experience performing a range of corrective and reconstructive eye surgeries, we know how to help you get the best results from your blepharospasm surgery Philadelphia can give you, with the safest and most cutting edge procedures available.